by Thad Presley

 At this, the men, gave a weak, “Huaa!!”

-Seconds later, the relief sergeant’s pulled up in a jeep along with the driver.
+Minutes later, the two relief sergeant’s pulled up in a jeep along with the driver.
 They unloaded and began asking questions.